-Trustee/Director Age Active AC (1) CCGC Background Since (2) Donald Wright Ownership or control or direction over: 5,000 Units Resident of Toronto, Ontario, Canada 74 April 7, 2004 V V Donald Wright holds Director positions on various boards of directors and is currently President and CEO of Winnington Capital Group Inc. Mr. Wright was Deputy Chairman of TD Bank Financial Group from 2001 to 2002 and Chairman and Chief Executive Officer of TD Securities Inc. from 1998 to 2002.
-Susan Allen Ownership or control or direction over: 4,245 Units Resident of Mississauga, Ontario, Canada 64 February 2, 2017 V V Susan Allen holds Director positions on various boards of directors, public and private, and has extensive experience with Audit Committees from her 34-year career with PricewaterhouseCoopers LLP, where she held both National and Global leadership positions as an audit partner until her retirement in 2016.
-Rami Younes Ownership or control or direction over: 20,000 Units Resident of Toronto, Ontario, Canada 71 October 13, 2005 V V Rami Younes holds Director positions on various boards of directors including Lancaster Technology Board, a private packaging business.
+Trustee/Director Age Active Since AC (1) CCGC (2) Background Donald Wright Ownership or control or direction over: 5,000 Units Resident of Toronto, Ontario, Canada 76 April 7, 2004 V √ Donald Wright holds Director positions on various boards of directors and is currently President and CEO of Winnington Capital Group Inc. Mr. Wright was Deputy Chairman of TD Bank Financial Group from 2001 to 2002 and Chairman and Chief Executive Officer of TD Securities Inc. from 1998 to 2002.
+Susan Allen Ownership or control or direction over: 4,245 Units Resident of Mississauga, Ontario, Canada 66 February 2, 2017 V V Susan Allen holds Director positions on various boards of directors, public and private, and has extensive experience with Audit Committees from her 34-year career with PricewaterhouseCoopers LLP, where she held both National and Global leadership positions as an audit partner until her retirement in 2016.
+Rami Younes Ownership or control or direction over: 20,000 Units Resident of Toronto, Ontario, Canada 73 October 13, 2005 V √ Rami Younes holds Director positions on various boards of directors including Lancaster Technology Board, a private packaging business.
 Mr. Younes served as President of CCL Container, a division of CCL Industries Inc. from 1980 to 2006.
-Gerry Glynn Ownership or control or direction over, collectively: 2,257,468 Units and Special Voting Units (3) Resident of West Bay, Grand Cayman 65 April 7, 2004 Gerry Glynn was Chief Executive Officer of Richards Packaging from November 2002 to December 2020.
-He has subsequently entered into an independent contractor arrangement through to May 2022.
+Gerry Glynn Ownership or control or direction over, collectively: 2,257,468 Units and Special Voting Units (3) Resident of West Bay, Grand Cayman 67 April 7, 2004 Gerry Glynn was Chief Executive Officer of Richards Packaging from November 2002 to December 2020.
+He has subsequently entered into an independent contractor arrangement through to May 2024.
+Darlene Dasent Resident of Ajax, Ontario, Canada 56 March 14, 2023 V √ Darlene Dasent is currently Executive Vice President and Chief Financial Officer at University Health Network (UHN), Canada's largest academic health sciences hospital and has held senior financial roles across industries including a publicly traded manufacturer along with experience in public accounting and consulting.